 One of the rarest 50p coins in UK circulation is a 50 pence piece issued to mark the 250th anniversary of the Royal Botanical Gardens.
 Issued in 2009, only 210,000 of these commemorative 50p coins were minted and they now fetch up to £200 on eBay depending upon the condition.
 One in three people in the UK should have one of these rare 50p coins in their pocket and probably not even realise it’s worth, so go and check your piggy bank now!

 See the article from The Royal Mint, Could you have the UK’s rarest coin in your pocket?

-The design shows the famous Chinese Pagoda building that sits in the grounds of Kew gardens, encircled by a vine and accompanied by the dates "1759" and "2009".
-If you look closely you will also see the word "KEW" at the base of the Pagoda.
+The design shows the famous Chinese Pagoda building that sits on the grounds of Kew Gardens, encircled by a vine and accompanied by the dates “1759” and “2009”.
+If you look closely you will also see the word “KEW” at the base of the Pagoda.